 Terms and Conditions

 - The University at Buffalo participates in Federal, State and Institutional financial aid programs.
-Financial aid awards, both need-based and non-need-based, offered include: Federal Pell Grant; Federal Supplemental Educational Opportunity Grant; Federal Teacher Education Assistance for College and Higher Education (TEACH) Grant; Federal Direct Loans; Federal Direct PLUS Loans; Federal Work-Study, Federal Perkins Loans; Health Profession Loans; Nursing Loans; NYS Tuition Assistance Program (TAP) Grant; NYS Science, Technology, Engineering and Mathematics (STEM) Grant; NYS Scholarships; State University Supplemental Tuition Award (SUSTA) Grant; Educational Opportunity Program (EOP); Economically Disadvantaged First Professional Study (EDPS) Program; Institutional Scholarships; and SUNY Tuition Credit.
+Financial aid, both need-based and non-need-based, offered include: Federal Pell Grant; Federal Supplemental Educational Opportunity Grant; Federal Teacher Education Assistance for College and Higher Education (TEACH) Grant; Federal Direct Loans; Federal Direct PLUS Loans; Federal Work-Study, Health Profession Loans; Nursing Loans; NYS Tuition Assistance Program (TAP) Grant; NYS Science, Technology, Engineering and Mathematics (STEM) Grant; NYS Scholarships; State University Supplemental Tuition Award (SUSTA) Grant; Educational Opportunity Program (EOP); Economically Disadvantaged First Professional Study (EDPS) Program; Institutional Scholarships; and SUNY Tuition Credit.

 - To be considered for federal and campus-based financial aid, students are required to complete the Free Application for Federal Student Aid (FAFSA) by March 1st each year.
 Residents of New York State who wish to apply for NYS financial aid must complete a FAFSA, a NYS TAP Grant application, and any award specific supplemental documents that are required by the Higher Education Services Corporation (HESC).
 Admissions applications received by the published deadline will automatically be reviewed for merit scholarships.
 Students seeking awards through UB Academic departments or through other organizations that fund awards through the University must contact the source to determine application requirements.

 - Initial financial aid eligibility will be determined by meeting all general federal and/or state eligibility requirements.
-UB’s Financial Aid Award Letter will reflect the awards the student may be eligible for based upon the results of the general eligibility review.
-Students must meet all award-specific eligibility requirements at the beginning of each term to maintain eligibility for each award.
+UB’s Financial Aid Packaging Notification will reflect the aid the student may be eligible for based upon the results of the general eligibility review.
+Students must meet all aid-specific eligibility requirements at the beginning of each term to maintain eligibility for each award.